Chidambaram to head Cong's Manifesto Committee for 2024 LS polls | Politics

 - India

-The Congress constituted its Manifesto Committee for the 2024 Lok Sabha polls on Friday and appointed former Union minister P Chidambaram as its chairman.
+The Congress has constituted its Manifesto Committee for the 2024 Lok Sabha polls and appointed former Union minister P Chidambaram as its chairman.

 Former Chhattisgarh deputy chief minister T S Singh Deo has been made the convenor of the important panel.